tatecmalloy/foxbox/modules/simple_characters/animations/README.txt

-tates_framework/modules/simple_characters/animatons
+tates_library/modules/simple_characters/animations

-Simple library of generic animations.
+Simple library of generic character animations.

 The bone structure is vastly simplified compared to most animation libraries.
 This allows for faster simpler animation